Friday, March 16, 2012

 17.03.12.
 St Asaph St, McKenzie Willis, demolition site view: Alice in Videoland left, Tuam St, red zone CBD.
 Abandoned, old Majestic Theatre beyond, Lichfield St, awaited demolition.
 2019.
 The area would be Salt District

-I parked on St Asaph St by the McKenzie Willis demolition site, where I looked through a red zone, steel mesh fence cordon, past more demolition sites & across Tuam St to Alice in Videoland.
-The St Asaph St demolition site was an eyesore with 22.02.11, M6.3 Killer Quake ghosts, teetering testaments to death-trap owners' & insurers' hesitations & CERA's slow demolitions.
+I parked on St Asaph St by the McKenzie Willis demolition-site where I looked through a red-zone steel-mesh-fence-cordon past more demolition-sites & across Tuam St to Alice in Videoland.
+The St Asaph St demolition-site was an eyesore with 22 February 2011 Quake ruins, teetering testaments to owners' & insurers' hesitations & CERA's slow demolitions.

-Behind a steel mesh fence cordon, relocation sign on a tree:
+Behind a steel-mesh-fence-cordon, a relocation-sign on a tree:

 Now opening at...